 Unlike the Lake District, if you are looking for peace and quiet away from the crowds, this is the place to go.
 It has history, nature, beauty, walks, historic houses and gardens.

 Castle ruins cover all parts of the park, you’re never far from one.
 Hexham Abbey is well worth a visit.
 Hadrians Wall, though is the star attraction.
 The Roman Wall was built to protect their empire from marauders.
-There are many sites to visit with Housesteads being the msot popular.
+There are many sites to visit with Housesteads Fort being the most popular.
 Now a remote site, it was once home to nearly a thousand soldiers.

 Beauty and Walks